wedianyc/wedianyc.github.io/_services/app-dev.md

-Now that we have collected feedback from a select group of users, providing validity to your apps concept and users interest in it, WeDIA will begin to implement suggestions/modifications uncovered during user testing, as well as beginning to build out the features in the “wants/desires” categories from Phase
+Now that we have collected feedback from a select group of users, providing validity to your apps concept and users interest in it, WeDIA will begin to implement suggestions/modifications uncovered during user testing, as well as beginning to build out the features in the “wants/desires” categories from phase two.
-2.

 Feature roll-outs are intended to be broken into phases to allow for user feedback.
 We do not encourage anyone to simply build and entire app without